Why winning in writing is more like cooking than speaking

 - Validate that you’ve accounted for everything and have the right plan

 And then you can start cooking.
 I mean writing.
 Skip any one of these items before you start writing, and the quality of your proposal will suffer.
 You can't just talk your way through winning in writing.
+You can't figure it out through conversation.
+You can't charm your way to winning in writing.

 Access to premium content items is limited to PropLIBRARY Subscribers